wdporter/acim/src/workbook/part-i/4-these-thoughts-do-not-mean-anything/index.md

 3. This is a major exercise, and will be repeated from time to time in somewhat different form.
 The aim here is to train you in the first steps toward the goal of separating the meaningless from the meaningful.
 It is a first attempt in the long-range purpose of learning to see the meaningless as outside you, and the meaningful within.
-It is also the beginning of training your mind to recognise what is the same and what is different.
+It is also the beginning of training your mind to recognize what is the same and what is different.

 ::: details Annotations